suryanshcode2601/govlink-ai/README.md

 The project consists of a **React frontend**, **FastAPI backend**, and **PostgreSQL database**.

-# We are still working on to deploy this website as this is only a prototype
+**We are still working on to deploy this website and some of frontend features are still in development as this is only a prototype.**

 ## Features